Saturday, December 6, 2025

 Share

 Whether you’re a seasoned pro or just getting started, the ten essentials for hiking will help make it as rewarding as possible.
-We’ve got the most sustainable recommendations so you can truly leave no trace.

-It also matters that the hiking gear you bring is low-impact and sustainable so that you’re treading as lightly on the planet as possible in all ways possible.
+Hiking can count toward your forest bathing goals.
+But if you’re not fully prepared, a hike can be a daunting experience, even a dangerous one.
+It also matters that the hiking gear you bring is low-impact and sustainable so that you’re quite literally treading as lightly on the planet as possible.

 hiking